glenjr009/Email-Spoofing-Detector/README.md

 python app.py
 ```

-3. The system scans the folder for available email samples.
+3. The system ingests files from the watched directory.

-4. Files are processed using the asynchronous worker pool.
+4. The asynchronous worker pool processes emails concurrently.

-5. Results are displayed on the dashboard.
+5. Results are displayed in the dashboard.

-6. Export the compiled forensic report as a `.csv` file.
+6. Export the combined CSV report for review.

 ---

-## 🧪 Generating Test Samples
+## 🧪 Generate Varied Test Samples

-The project includes a simulation utility for generating varied email failure vectors.
+The project includes `generate_varied.py`, a utility script that generates multiple simulated email testing profiles.

 Run: